 There are more benefits to consider, but non-negotiables are health insurance, retirement, and PTO.

 It’s worth noting that the option to work from home is an increasing priority, especially in tech circles.
 Over the past decade, 83% of U.S. companies have introduced flexible workplace hours or policies.

 WFH doesn’t just save you time, it can also save you money.
 A recent report found that remote employees save between $2,500-$4,000 a year working from home just half the year.

+Numbers count, but they're not the whole story.
 Salary involves hard figures, but it can be quite subjective.
 How much you make is contingent on where you live and your cost of living, but it also depends heavily on your level, career path, and total experience.
 The key is not to lock yourself into a fixed salary mindset - always take your personal financial goals into account.

 When you know you’re worth more, look for new opportunities or negotiate with your manager during your next performance review.
 Do it right and you’ll get ahead and reap the benefits of a better deal.

 The information provided herein is for general informational purposes only and is not intended to provide tax, legal, or investment advice and should not be construed as an offer to sell, a solicitation of an offer to buy, or a recommendation of any security by Candor, its employees and affiliates, or any third-party.
 Any expressions of opinion or assumptions are for illustrative purposes only and are subject to change without notice.
 Past performance is not a guarantee of future results and the opinions presented herein should not be viewed as an indicator of future performance.
 Investing in securities involves risk.
 Loss of principal is possible.